-A part from the 2nd dekad of June the temperatures were higher than the normal and contributed to boost the end of the crop cycle.
+Apart from the second dekad of June, the temperatures were higher than normal and contributed to boost the end of the crop cycle.

-Tunisia recorded lower rainfalls than average except during the 2nd dekad of June.
+Tunisia recorded lower rainfalls than average except during the second dekad of June.
 The crop during the final maturity stage could benefit from the good soil moisture and completed its cycle under optimal conditions.
-However some extreme daily precipitations (up to 80mm) were recording during the 2nd dekad of June and could have damaged the crops or postponed the harvest.
+However some extreme daily precipitations (up to 80 mm) were recorded during the second dekad of June and could have damaged the crops or postponed the harvest.